 In 1997, Brahim started his public service career as an Orange County Deputy District Attorney prosecuting a wide range of cases including domestic violence, public corruption, hate crimes, voter and election fraud, sexual assaults, and homicides.
 He tried to verdict 128 trials including 54 murders and 13 attempted murders.

 By 2014 Brahim reached the rank of Assistant District Attorney and has supervised the prosecution of a wide range of sensitive cases relating to public corruption, police conduct, hate crimes, arson, election fraud, and Grand Jury investigations.
 He also authored and implemented the OCDA’s current policy regarding the public release of video evidence in connection with Officer Involved Shooting and Custodial Death incidents.

-Since 2018, Brahim has served as a Senior Assistant District Attorney overseeing the Homicide, Sexual Assault, Family Protection, Science & Technology, Human Trafficking, Hate Crimes, Arsons, and Special Prosecutions units.
+From 2018 until February, 2022, Brahim served as a Senior Assistant District Attorney overseeing the Homicide, Sexual Assault, Family Protection, Science & Technology, Human Trafficking, Hate Crimes, Arsons, and Special Prosecutions units.
 He currently manages over 120 prosecutors and paralegals handling an average of 1200 criminal cases a year.
 Brahim trains other prosecutors and police officers throughout the state and across the country on prosecutorial ethics and ethical police investigative practices.

 Brahim has received numerous honors, including:

 “Outstanding Prosecutor of the Year for the State of California” (CA District Attorneys Association)

 Sherwood Prize “for combating hate and prosecuting white supremacist gang members” (Anti-Defamation League).